-Applications for 2014 admissions are currently available through CASPA.
-The OHSU PA Program deadline for the 2013-14 admissions cycle is 10/01/13.
-To be considered for 2014 admissions, your CASPA application must be submitted before midnight (EST) October 1, 2013.
-All supporting materials such as transcripts, letters of recommendation, etc., must be received at CASPA on or before the 10/1/13 deadline.
+Applications for the 2014-15 admissions cycle will be available through CASPA on April 16, 2014.
+The OHSU PA Program deadline for the 2014-15 admissions cycle is 10/01/14.
+To be considered for 2015 admissions, your CASPA application must be submitted before midnight (EST) October 1, 2014.
+All supporting materials such as transcripts, letters of recommendation, etc., must be received at CASPA on or before the 10/1/14 deadline.
 There are no exceptions to the posted deadlines, so please plan ahead for materials to reach CASPA in a timely manner.
-In addition, the official test scores for the Graduate Record Exam (GRE) General Test must be submitted to institution code 4780 by midnight (Eastern) 10/01/13 and the OHSU PA Program supplemental application must be submitted by midnight (PST) 10/01/13.
+In addition, the official test scores for the Graduate Record Exam (GRE) General Test must be submitted to institution code 4780 by midnight (Eastern) 10/01/14 and the OHSU PA Program supplemental application must be submitted by midnight (PST) 10/01/14.
 Again, no exceptions, so plan ahead.
 For additional information regarding the OHSU PA Program admissions time line, prerequisites, deadlines, etc., please refer to the information below and throughout our website.

 Title IX and Equal Opportunity